Republic Motor Truck Company

-The Republic Motor Truck Company was a manufacturer of commercial trucks circa 1913 - 1929, in Alma, Michigan.
+The Republic Motor Truck Company was a manufacturer of commercial trucks from 1913 to 1929, in Alma, Michigan.
 By 1918, it was recognized as the largest exclusive truck manufacturer in the world, and the maker of one out of every nine trucks on the roads in the United States.
 It was one of the major suppliers of "Liberty trucks" used by American troops during World War I.